hyeyoungshin/talk-scripts/script-linking-types.md

 Ahmed's multi-language style of verified compilers are also a possible solution, but with a limitation that programmers need to understand the full intermediate ST language and the compiler from R to T.

-###Our Solution: Linking Types
+###Proposed Solution: Linking Types
-The proposed solution in this paper is to extend source language specifications with linking types.
-This is a better solution than previous works because they minimally enrich source language types and give programmers fine-grained control by letting them annotate individual terms that need linking.
+In ths paper, linking types are proposed as a solution to this problem.
+The authors claim that their solution is better than previous ones because they enrich the type system of source language minimally, but still give programmers fine-grained control over what can be linked.

 ### Linking Types Formally
 To introduce linking types formally, we consider two simple source languages, $\lambda$ and $\lambda^{\mathrm{ref}}$. $\lambda$ is the simply typed lambda calculus with unit and integer base types and $\lambda^{\mathrm{ref}}$ extends $\lambda$ with mutable references.
 We want type-preserving fully abstract compilers from $\lambda$ and $\lambda^{\mathrm{ref}}$ to